lanl/scico/docs/source/include/optimizer.rst

    \argmin_{\mb{x}} \; f(\mb{x}) + g(C \mb{x}) \;,

-where :math:`f` and :math:`g` are are convex (but not necessarily smooth) functions.
+where :math:`f` and :math:`g` are are convex (but not necessarily smooth) functionals.
 The algorithm has similar advantages over ADMM to those of Linearized ADMM, but typically exhibits better convergence properties.

 The SCICO PDHG solver, :class:`.PDHG`, requires :math:`f` and :math:`g` to be instances of :class:`.Functional`,